harrypotter0/final_year_project/README.md

 ## Features
 * It prevents wastage of time by tagging videos on the basis of their content (currently).
 * Tagged videos can be used for recommendation system on You-Tube.
+* It generates percentage score about the educative content in the video, right now it's limited to text analysis of the comments present in the video.

 ## Steps to use locally: (currently not available on chrome store)
 * Clone the repository `git clone https://github.com/harrypotter0/final_year_project`.